Tad Low

-Tad Low (born Josiah Orne Low IV on September 26, 1966) is an American businessman and media entrepreneur.
-He is the creator and producer of television shows, including Pop-Up Video and Pants-Off Dance-Off.
+Tad Low (born Josiah Orne Low IV on September 26, 1966) is an American businessman, media entrepreneur and nonprofit founder.
+He is the creator and producer of television shows, including Pop-Up Video and Pants-Off Dance-Off, and is the founder of SmarterPhone, a nonprofit organization established in 2023 that advocates delaying smartphone use among children and adolescents.
 He currently helms Spin The Bottle, a multimedia content company based in New York City.
 Low's work has been noted in the press for its ironic sensibility, and his shows simultaneously critique and celebrate popular culture in all of its banal and sublime incarnations.
 The paradoxical nature of Low's aesthetic was articulated by New York magazine when it dubbed Pants-Off Dance-Off both "brilliant and lowbrow".

 Personal history

 A son of Penelope Ireland Low and Josiah Orne Low III, he was born and raised in Connecticut, a direct descendant of the Lows, once one of America's wealthiest families.

 One of his antecedents, Seth Low, served as both the Mayor of New York and as president of Columbia University.
 Low is a graduate of Yale, where he was a member of The Society of Orpheus and Bacchus.
 He made his first television appearance with a rubber chicken on Marlo and the Magic Movie Machine in the sixth grade.
 In 1994, Low co-hosted the syndicated television show Last Call, produced by Brandon Tartikoff.
 Low has subsequently hosted and appeared on various television shows for MTV, VH1, CBS, NBC, and Fox.
 He has also contributed articles to Men's Health and The New York Times.

 Since 1996, Pop-Up Video has been nominated for 13 Emmys, and in 2000 Low won a New York Emmy as host and producer of Subway Q&A, a show he co-created for Cablevision's Metro Channel.

 Low lives in New York City with his wife, Alisa Lea Ruvinsky, a partner at PricewaterhouseCoopers, and their children.
 The couple exchanged vows at the Manhattan Marriage Bureau on June 6, 2013.

 His creative work and memorabilia are housed in the Rock & Roll Hall of Fame Library and Archives.